 Many crew members identified with these concepts, and the production gained fast momentum.
 We signed a DGA agreement and a SAG contract and we were very fortunate to meet star Kyla Diane Kennedy who brought DARCINE to life in a most beautiful and authentic way.

-Audiences have told us that the messages in DARCINE’S DAY are universal.
+Audiences have told us that the messages in DARCINE’S DAY are both personal and universal.

 Director’s Biography:

 Aaron Goffman is an established property master and art director, with many years working in commercials, TV shows, and films.
-During the 2023 strikes, with nothing else to do, Aaron got an idea to make a short film.
-A lot of his friends helped him.
-DARCINE’S DAY is the result.
+During the 2023 strikes Aaron got an idea to make a short film, a lot of his friends helped him, and DARCINE’S DAY is the result.